How to Get an Emergency Passport

 Emergencies after 8:00 p.m.
 (ET) on Monday through Friday, or Weekends & Federal Holidays 202-647-4000

-Learn more about How To Apply For a Passport: How to apply for a passport
+Learn more about How To Apply For a Passport: How to Apply for a Passport?

-Lost or Stolen Passports Abroad
+Emergency Passports for Lost or Stolen Passports Abroad

 If your passport is lost or stolen while traveling, you must: